Chauncy Welliver: Career

 He came to widespread attention when he fought Odlanier Solís in October 2008.
-He lost when the referee intervened in the ninth round but impressed many with his skills and decent chin.
+He lost by stoppage the ninth round.

-Welliver was then rated in the top 10 for some time by both the WBC and WBO after picking up numerous titles from limited opposition.
+Welliver was then rated in the top-10 for some time by both the WBC and WBO after picking up numerous titles from limited opposition.
 His ranking dropped however when he suffered two defeats in 2012, being outpointed by Sherman Williams and Kyotaro Fujimoto.

 His ring name is the Hillyard Hammer.
 He is currently trained by former Native American heavyweight title challenger, Joe "The Boss" Hipp.

 His current manager is Roland Jankelson.
 He is also a heavyweight consultant for the boxing radio show On The Ropes.
 Welliver trains and coaches amateur boxers at Boxfit in Spokane, Washington.

-On 31 January 2015, Welliver lost to rugby football star Sonny Bill Williams, in what he has described as the biggest fight of his career and Williams as "a better athlete than Michael Jordan."
+On 31 January 2015, Welliver lost to rugby football star Sonny Bill Williams, in what he has described as the biggest fight of his career. and Williams as "a better athlete than Michael Jordan."